 It also made clear that bank officials—and even local bureaucrats—would be held to account for nonperforming loans, and those officials may be reluctant to shift gears and return to easy lending mode.
 So, a massive stimulus now simply may not be as effective as it was in 2008 or 2015.

 Too much stimulus can also have unintended side effects, including over-investment.
 Barely used bridges and uninhabited ghost cities have failed to generate enough revenue to justify their existence and can’t produce the kind of economic multiplier that can have a broad-based impact on financial markets.
-China still needs infrastructure, but we think rampant stimulus is the wrong way to achieve it.
+China still needs infrastructure, but we think a rampant stimulus is a wrong way to achieve it.

 The Right Stimulus